Skip to main content

 • Workflow variations: Scans using the browser extension capture real-time DOM states including dynamic and user-interacted content.
 Minor differences in the workflow between two scans can cause differences in issue count.

-• Scans aborted due to new page state: When page states change, scan can take some time to complete.
-This is marked by the prompt “Processing changes, stay on page”.
+• Scans aborted due to new page state: When page states change, the scan can take some time to complete.
+The prompt “Processing changes, stay on page” marks this state.
 Interacting with the page or going to another URL when this prompt is displayed can abort ongoing scans and impact the number of issues reported.

 Processing changes, stay on page